HarperDB/documentation/docs/harperdb-studio/organizations.md

 An organization cannot be deleted until all instances have been removed.
 An organization can be deleted as follows:

 1) Navigate to the HarperDB Studio Organizations page.
-2) Identify the proper organization card and click the trash can icon (HarperDB Studio Delete Icon).
+2) Identify the proper organization card and click the trash can icon.
 3) Enter the organization name into the text box.

     *This is done for confirmation purposes to ensure you do not accidentally delete an organization.*